What causes stretch marks in pregnancy? Are they unavoidable? And more…

 Not everyone gets pregnancy stretch marks – why’s that?

-In simple terms, if your mother got through pregnancy without gaining a single line, you’re more likely to do the same.
+In simple terms, if your mum went through pregnancy without gaining a single line, you’re more likely to do the same.
 If she gained stretch marks, you may do so as well.